 We conduct periodic internal and third-party compliance audits of our relevant privacy practices, procedures, and our information and data processing systems, to verify adherence to this Policy.
 Any employee that we determine is in violation of this Policy will be subject to retraining, disciplinary action up to and including termination of employment and potential reporting to authorities.

-The Guardant Health privacy and security program is subject to inspection by the Secretary of Health and Human Services (HHS) with respect to personal health information; the investigatory and enforcement powers of the Federal Trade Commission (FTC) with respect to Privacy Shield; the Information Commissioner with respect to UK DPA 2018; and the applicable Supervisory Authority in the EU with respect to GDPR.
+The Guardant Health privacy and security program is subject to inspection by the Secretary of Health and Human Services (HHS) with respect to personal health information; the investigatory and enforcement powers of the Federal Trade Commission (FTC) with respect to Swiss-U.S. Privacy Shield; the Information Commissioner with respect to UK DPA 2018; and the applicable Supervisory Authority in the EU with respect to EU and UK personal data transferred under GDPR.
 Guardant Health commits to cooperate in any investigations by or inquiries from these regulators.

-Guardant Health has committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the BBB National Programs.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+Guardant Health has committed to refer unresolved privacy complaints under the Swiss-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/privacy-shield/for-consumers for more information and to file a complaint.
 This service is provided free of charge to you.

-Guardant Health has further committed to cooperate with the panel established by the EU data protection authorities, the UK Information Commissioner, and the Swiss Federal Data Protection and Information Commissioner with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU, UK and Switzerland in the context of the employment relationship.
+Guardant Health has further committed to cooperate with the panel established by the EU data protection authorities, the UK Information Commissioner, and the Swiss Federal Data Protection and Information Commissioner with regard to unresolved privacycomplaints concerning human resources data transferred from the EU, UK and Switzerland in the context of the employment relationship.

 Legal Basis for Processing Personal Data Under GDPR